JDAI-CV/DNNLibrary/README.md

 float[] result = ModelWrapper.predict(inputData);
 ```

 Only four lines!
-And the model file is got from the [dnntools](https://github.com/daquexian/dnntools) from pretrained caffemodel.
+And the model file is got from pretrained caffemodel by the [dnntools](https://github.com/daquexian/dnntools).

 If you use the "raw" NNAPI, the code will increase dramatically.
 Setting up a LeNet needs 200+ lines.
 (For the 200+ lines LeNet you can check out the second commit of this repo)